nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You would like to contact tutor **John Doe**, but you can't remember his phone number.
 You try to look for him in the list of tutors but the list has gotten far too long, and you can't find him.

-If this has happened to you before, Fret not!
+If this has happened to you before, fret not!
 The find tutor command is here to save the day.

 **Follow these steps**